The Business Book Club

 Resources Mentioned

-📖 Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink – [Get the book here]
+📖 The NVIDIA Way by [Author Name] – [Get the book here]

 Next Steps